-Let’s dive into our first NFL defense rankings as we enter the offseason.
+Let’s dive into our updated NFL defense rankings before the NFL Draft arrives.

 Read More: Ranking the best NFL stadiums

 Many will look at J.J.
 Watt’s five sacks last season and assume he is a shell of his former self.
 Keep in mind, though he finished with 17 quarterback hits, 14 tackles for loss and graded as one of PFF’s top defensive ends this past season.
 Putting him and Chandler Jones together is absolutely terrifying and NFC West quarterbacks.